watson-intu/self-docs/workshops-devcon/Workshop6-CreatingACameraSensor/lab-docs/workshop_6.md

 ## 1. <a name="understanding-some-intu-terminology">Understanding some Self terminology</a>

-Before you create an camera sensor, become familiar with the following terminology:
+Before you create a camera sensor, become familiar with the following terminology:

-  * **Blackboard**: The central message broker on which all the agents post data and listen for incoming data.
+  * **Blackboard**: The central message broker on which all of the agents post data and listen for incoming data.

   * **Publish**: To push data onto the blackboard under a particular topic.